vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 *Gustav Holst's music* - [Venus](https://en.wikipedia.org/wiki/File:Holst-_venus.ogg), used in the Davis level, and [Mercury](https://en.wikipedia.org/wiki/File:Holst_The_Planets_Mercury.ogg), used by the trailer, are public domain performed by the U.S. Air Force Band, downloaded from Wikipedia.

+The visuals for our game has a simplistic retro feel.
+Our platformer game is meant to be played in a speedrun style so we wanted to keep our visuals and animations as simple as possible while mantaining the immersiveness of our game.
+To make each level feel dynamic we used different types of visuals for each level.
+The city level has a sci-fi feeling with obstacles such as an acid pool, saw blade and a conveyor belt.
+The jungle level and city level uses tilemaps with tiles that fit the theme of the level.
+The davis level uses pictures taken in Davis as sprites.

 Koble's animation is controlled by the Unity editors Animator component.
 Kobe goes through three animation states throughout the game: idle, run, and mid air.
 The sprites for the different animation states were all provided by [Jessica Munguia](https://jesse-m.itch.io/jungle-pack).